Sikhs march across California urging protections against threats from India on U.S. soil

 “This is an attempt by the Indian government to annihilate and destroy an entire community,” she says.

-This year Bains introduced legislation which aims to better track Transnational Repression in California, including training local law enforcement on how to deal with the threats.
+This year Bains introduced legislation that aims to better track Transnational Repression in California, including training local law enforcement on how to deal with the threats.

 “Right now there are attempts by the Indian government to silence and to push back against the freedom of speech that is being carried out by Sikh Americans,” she says.
 Critics of the Indian government say democracy is faltering under Modi and his Hindu nationalist government, which they say attacks and marginalizes other minority groups and religions, including Sikhs and Muslims.